 Test your chocolate fountain before you put the chocolate in it, to make sure it's working properly.
-Bring (or have) plenty of paper towels, sponges, rubber spatula, extra Just Melt It!, storage containers for leftovers (Just Melt It! tubs are perfect for this).
+Bring (or have) plenty of paper towels, sponges, flexible plastic bowl scraper or rubber spatula, extra Just Melt It!, storage containers for leftovers (Just Melt It! tubs are perfect for this).
 Wear an apron, so you don't get chocolate all over yourself.
-And have a hairdryer and extension cord handy...this could be really useful before the event to quickly warm up the cold fountain components or after the function to melt any hardened chocolate left in the fountain super fast.
+And have a hairdryer and extension cord handy...this could be really useful before the event to quickly warm up the cold fountain components or after the function to melt any hardened chocolate left in the fountain.

 If you've ever had to clean up a spilled chocolate fountain, you won't make that mistake twice.
 Murphy's law guarantees someone will trip over the exposed cord or some other obstacle and knock over the fountain or the table it is sitting on.

 I know I talk about this too much, but it needs to be said.
 Wet items will cause the chocolate to seize and crumbly items contaminate the chocolate.